-- · ensuring that our residents and businesses are safe and feel safe, - · continuing to streamline access to behavioral health services, - · improving our transportation infrastructure across the County, - · providing for our workforce, - advancing affordable housing initiatives in partnership with municipalities, and - managing our financial situation now and into the future.
+- · ensuring that our residents and businesses are safe and feel safe, - continuing to streamline access to behavioral health services, - improving our transportation infrastructure across the County, - · providing for our workforce, - advancing affordable housing initiatives in partnership with municipalities, and - managing our financial situation now and into the future.

 The FY24 budget continues to support the Sheriff's Operations with an increase of \$40.2M.
-This includes salary increases to make the Pinellas County Sheriff's Office (PCSO) competitive with other local law enforcement agencies (\$9.5M), statutorily mandated increases in the Florida Retirement System (\$13.1M), unavoidable contract cost increases (such as jail medical costs, the jail inmate food contract, fuel, and vehicle replacements - totaling more than \$7.1M of increases), and one-time expenses such as a new Jail Information Management System (JIMS) (\$4.7M), an extra day of payroll for leap year (\$770,000), and a new Rapid DNA system (\$900,000).
+This includes salary increases to make the Pinellas County Sheriff's Office (PCSO) competitive with other local law enforcement agencies (\$9.5M), statutorily mandated increases in the Florida Retirement System (\$13.1M), unavoidable contract cost increases (such as jail medical costs, the jail inmate food contract, fuel, and vehicle replacements-totaling more than \$7.1M of increases), and one-time expenses such as a new Jail Information Management System (JIMS) (\$4.7M), an extra day of payroll for leap year (\$770,000), and a new Rapid DNA system (\$900,000).

-We are continuing to streamline access to behavioral health services by implementing the Coordinated Access Model (\$1.3M in FY23) - soon to be launched as Care About Me, continuing to fund the Public Defender's efforts in jail diversion and behavioral health, maintaining all behavioral health efforts of our Human Services Department, and the Sheriff's Mental Health Unit (totaling more than \$12 million).
+We are continuing to streamline access to behavioral health services by implementing the Coordinated Access Model (\$1.3M in FY23) - soon to be launched as Care About Me, while maintaining the extensive behavioral health efforts of our Human Services Department, the Sheriff's Mental Health Unit, and the Public Defender's efforts in jail diversion and behavioral health (totaling more than \$12 million).

-Having completed the sidewalk backlog project in FY23, this Proposed Budget continues our emphasis on transportation infrastructure improvement with two new areas of funding:
+Having completed the sidewalk backlog project ahead of schedule during FY23, this Budget continues our emphasis on transportation infrastructure improvement with two new areas of funding:

-- New technologies for the Advanced Transportation Management System/Intelligent Transportation System (ATMS/ITS) to improve residents' quality of life by moving traffic more efficiently on major corridors across the County with one-time funding of \$18.0M - A third dedicated millage for the expanded level of service on our roads and bridges (\$2.6M or 0.0281 mills).
+- New technologies for the Advanced Transportation Management System/Intelligent Transportation System (ATMS/ITS) to improve residents' quality of life by moving traffic more efficiently on major corridors across the County with one-time funding of \$18.0M - A third dedicated millage for the expanded level of service on our roads and bridges (\$2.6M or 0.0218 mills).

-This is in addition to continuing the two dedicated millage rates approved in FY22 and FY23 for fund stabilization and an enhanced level of service respectively, totaling \$35.6M in FY24.
+This is in addition to continuing the two dedicated millage rates approved in FY22 and FY23 for fund stabilization and an enhanced level of service respectively, totaling \$35.7M in FY24.

-The Proposed Budget provides for our workforce by including a 4.5% raise on salaries and other salary enhancements such as raising the lowest wage to \$18 per hour in all Appointing Authorities except the PCSO.
+The Adopted Budget provides for our workforce by including a 4.5% raise on salaries and other salary enhancements such as raising the lowest wage to \$18 per hour in all Appointing Authorities except the PCSO (which includes different salary enhancements, as mentioned above).
+These efforts will assist with retention and recruitment efforts throughout the County.